Lipoma (Fatty Tumor) in Dogs

 Symptoms

 Lipomas are usually painless and rarely cause discomfort.
-They appear as soft, mobile bumps under the skin that can be easily moved when touched.
+They appear as soft, movable lumps under the skin that can be easily shifted when touched.
 Most lipomas are oval or round and have a smooth surface.

 The size of a lipoma can vary.
 Some are small and barely noticeable, while others can become significantly larger.
 In rare cases, a lipoma can become so large that it impairs the dog’s movement or becomes uncomfortable, especially if it is located on the limbs or in the chest area.